ericleasemorgan/reader-workshop/README.md

 [3] The suite of software to cache and index Project Gutenberg is available on GitHub at https://github.com/ericleasemorgan/gutenberg-index

-[4] My full text index to the English language texts in Project Gutenberg is available at http://dh.crc.nd.edu/sandbox/gutenberg/cgi-bin/search.cgi
+[4] The full text index to the English language texts in Project Gutenberg is available at http://dh.crc.nd.edu/sandbox/gutenberg/cgi-bin/search.cgi

-[5] The Distant Reader and its five different types of input - http://sites.nd.edu/emorgan/2019/10/dr-inputs/

 ### Summary